Return to top

 Notes

-• Thin this puree to your required consistency by using either water, breastmilk or formula.
-But only add breastmilk or formula right before serving, do not add it and then store the puree in the fridge or freeze it.
+• Using breastmilk or formula: Only add breastmilk or formula right before serving.
+Do not add it and then store the puree in the fridge or freeze it.
 If you’re planning to make this puree ahead of time, only use water to thin it out, and then add any additional breastmilk or formula immediately before serving.

 Nutrition